-Mary Miner is the Community Development Manager at Alaska Growth Capital.
-Prior to joining AGC, Mrs. Miner co-founded Atikus, a financial technology company operating in Rwanda.
-Mrs. Miner was born and raised in Anchorage, Alaska and grew up supporting her family’s commercial fishing business in Bristol Bay.
-After earning both a Bachelors of Arts in International Studies and a Masters of Science in Public Service Management from DePaul University in Chicago and living and working around the world, Mrs. Miner returned to Alaska to support economic development locally.
-Mrs. Miner has experience working across for-profit and not-for-profit enterprises and provides local, national, and international experience to her work.
-Mrs. Miner is passionate about the success of her clients and the Alaska community as a whole.
-Mrs. Miner sits on the Board of Directors of Launch Alaska, the state’s first startup business accelerator.
+Mary Miner is the Vice President, Community Development at Alaska Growth Capital.
+Prior to joining AGC in 2017, Miner co-founded Atikus, a financial technology company operating in Rwanda.
+She was born and raised in Anchorage, Alaska and grew up supporting her family’s commercial fishing business in Bristol Bay.
+After earning both a BA in International Studies and a MS in Public Service Management from DePaul University in Chicago, and living and working around the world, Miner returned to Alaska to support economic development locally.
+She has experience working across for-profit and not-for-profit enterprises and provides local, national, and international experience to her work at AGC.
+Miner is passionate about the success of AGC’s clients and the Alaska community as a whole.
+She sits on the Board of Directors of Launch Alaska, the state’s first business accelerator.

 Ian has served as AGC’s controller since 2015 and is a licensed Certified Public Accountant.
 Prior to joining AGC, Ian was the State Tax Manager for AGC’s parent company, ASRC, for two years.
 Ian has experience in corporate and tax accounting, and previously worked in public accounting at PricewaterhouseCoopers’, where he worked with multiple Fortune 500 companies.
 Ian holds a bachelor and master’s degree in accountancy from Brigham Young University.